 Day 10: - Acclimatization day at Mannag

 This day you spend a second night in the Manang region to acclimatize to the higher elevations you will encounter towards the Thoroung La.
-There are fine views of the milky blue glacier lake at the foot of spectacular Gangapurna icefall and traditional stone buildings.
+There are beautiful views of the milky blue glacier lake at the foot of spectacular Gangapurna icefall and traditional stone buildings.

 Day 11: - Manang to Chure Letdar (4250m)